Le-Rucher-d-Apidae/swapi-finance-interface/README.md

 ## Project Introduction

-Swapi is a Uniswap based AMM running on Polygon with APD rewards for a few selected LPs and single-token staking pools for those who want to avoid being exposed to impermanent loss.
+Swapi is a Uniswap based AMM forked from [baguette-exchange](https://github.com/baguette-exchange?tab=repositories) running on Polygon with APD rewards for a few selected LPs and single-token staking pools for those who want to avoid being exposed to impermanent loss.
 No one can deny most DEX/AMM projects are subject to high inflation.
 The goal of Swapi with $APD is to reward users while keeping inflation under control and avoid sharp depreciation of the token price.